eldstal/touchless-xm/README.md

 ## Compatibility
 I only have a pair of XM4 to test with, so the design is made to fit them.

-### 🔴 Sony WH1000-XM2 (Not compatible!)
+### 🟡 Sony WH1000-XM2 (Experimental)
-The service manual suggests that the XM2 uses a 12-pin cable for its touch board.
-As such, the touchless design won't be directly compatible.
-If you're *really* lucky, there may be an offset placement in the XM4 connector that happens to work, but I wouldn't want to test it.
+I've laid out the board for experimental support for the XM2.
+These are the most different out of the bunch, so there are caveats.

+⚠️**WARNING**⚠️
+The OEM cable will not work, because the XM2 has the touch board's connector at the front.
+Either turn your Touchlæss upside down or get a slightly longer cable **with opposite side contacts**.
+Possibly [This Würth 687712100002](https://eu.mouser.com/ProductDetail/Wurth-Elektronik/687712100002?qs=PhR8RmCirEbjmYLiy2w9eg%3D%3D) is suitable.

+There is no bespoke connector for the XM2, you need to very carefully position it in the XM4 or XM5 connector using the lines on the PCB.

+It's also necessary to modify the firmware pin map slightly, since the Y pins are in the opposite order.
+Use `--environment xm2` when you compile the firmware.

-If you have an XM2 and would like to help me figure out the pinout of the touch board, let me know!
+If you've got a pair of XM2s and want to help me tune the compatibility, let me know!

 ### 🟡 Sony WH1000-XM3 (Probably compatible)
 The XM3 touch board and battery connector appear to be electrically identical to XM4, so the PCB should be compatible.
 A different case design may be needed.